 Method 13: With Olive Oil, Wild Oregano Oil and Epsom Salts

 This simple scrub that removes blackheads from the skin of uses fine Epsom salts as a coarse exfoliating agent.
 Epsom salts help detoxify and pull impurities out of the skin.
 These mineral-rich salts contain magnesium and calcium, which help calm and soothe the dermis.
 Olive oil also helps loosen stubborn comedones from the pores, by softening the tops of the blackheads so that they can be pulled out or removed by scrubbing.
 Olive oil has the additional benefit of also being a rich source of essential fatty acids.
 The moisturizing capabilities of olive oil help the skin pores stay moist so they do not overproduce oil because of dryness..
 The oregano oil in this scrub is also a potent antibacterial agent that is able to kill candida yeast and other fungal infections that cause black heads.
 Note that like most home remedies for blackheads on the back, you will probably need an assistant or a friend to help you apply this scrub.

-- 5You can use this potent oregano scrub on your back twice a week.Eventually the blackheads should just fall out on their own due to the repeated cleaning and exfoliation.
+- 5Eventually the blackheads should just fall out on their own due to the repeated cleaning and exfoliation.
 It is normal for your back to look a bit pink while this happens because the oil of oregano is very stimulating to the circulation and the rubbing action of the salt also can make your skin turn pink.
-However, if your back turns bright red, swells or produces more oil as a result of using essential oil of wild oregano then stop using it altogether.Advertisement
+However, if your back turns bright red, swells or produces more oil as a result of using essential oil of wild oregano then stop using it altogether.You can use this potent oregano scrub on your back twice a week.Advertisement

 Tips and Tricks